Akuli/git-guide/branches.md

 You should now see `multiplication` branch in that menu, and if you click it and then open `calculator.py` in GitHub, you should see the multiplication code.

+The `git push` output contains a link for creating a pull request.
+We will use it later.
+(TODO: write about pull requests)

 ## Merges and merge conflicts